SaypYu

 SaypYu (originally SaypU) (/ˈsaɪpjuː/ SY-pew; acronym for "Spell As You Pronounce Universal alphabet project") is an approximative phonetic alphabet of 24 alphabet letters to spell languages, including English.
 The spelling system was developed by the Syrian banker Jaber George Jabbour to write English more phonetically.
 The 24-letter alphabet includes 23 Roman alphabet letters (after excluding "c", "q", and "x") and the addition of a 24th letter, the IPA letter "ɘ" (close-mid central unrounded vowel) to play the role of schwa.
 The letter represents the initial sound of "ago" or "about".

 The SaypYu project promotes "the simple universal phonetic alphabet" which is intended to facilitate a quick and convenient writing system for verbally penetrating foreign situations and pronouncing unusual place-names reasonably quickly and accurately.
 The official website of the project has published thousands of words in amended phonetic system inviting others to make suggestions, additions, and corrections as a collaborative project.

-SaypYu is not intended to replace, but to complement the highly sophisticated and elegant International Phonetic Alphabet (IPA) which is used in professional dictionaries.
-It currently borrows the "ɘ" directly from the IPA, but possibly this may be replaced by a * or @ for less sophisticated systems.
+SaypYu is not intended to replace, but to complement the International Phonetic Alphabet (IPA) which is used in professional dictionaries.
+It currently borrows the "ɘ" directly from the IPA, but possibly this may be replaced by a * or @ when unavailable.

-The system while based on phonetic alphabet, represents phonemics instead.
-Enough similar sounds, are written identically, as the th-sounds found in english are both spelt with th while IPA uses /θ/ in "thin" and /ð/ in this.
+The system, while based on phonetic alphabet, represents phonemics instead.
+Similar sounds are written identically, such as how the th-sounds found in English are both spelt with th while the IPA distinguishes /θ/ in "thin" and /ð/ in this.